+-expression: [a-z][a-z0-9.-] '''

 '''

-Create a channel and write the genesis block to a file.

-Usage:

-peer channel create [flags]

-Flags:

--c, --channelID string In case of a newChain command, the channel ID to create.

-→It must be all lower case, less than 250 characters long and match the regular

-→expression: [a-z][a-z0-9.-]

 -f, --file string

 Configuration transaction file generated by a tool such

 →as configtxgen for submitting to orderer

 -h, --help

 help for create

 --outputBlock string The path to write the genesis block for the channel.

--t, --timeout duration

-Channel creation timeout (default 10s)
+-t, --timeout duration Channel creation timeout (default 10s)

 Global Flags:

 --cafile string

 Path to file containing PEM-encoded

 →trusted certificate(s) for the ordering endpoint

-'''

-'''
+Path to file containing PEM-encoded X509

 --certfile string

-Path to file containing PEM-encoded X509.

 -public key to use for mutual TLS communication with the orderer endpoint

+--clientauth

 Use mutual TLS when communicating with

---clientauth

-\hookrightarrowthe orderer endpoint
+→the orderer endpoint

 --connTimeout duration

 Timeout for client to connect (default 3s)

 --keyfile string

 Path to file containing PEM-encoded

 -private key to use for mutual TLS communication with the orderer endpoint

 -o, --orderer string

 Ordering service endpoint

 --ordererTLSHostnameOverride string The hostname override to use when

-\leftrightarrowvalidating the TLS connection to the orderer.
+\leftrightarrow validating the TLS connection to the orderer.

---tls
+--t1s

 Use TLS when communicating with the

 →orderer endpoint

 '''